-Superintendents -Kathy Zongker, Courtney McKinney, Carla McKinney & Helper - Kristin Gillespie
+Superintendents - Kathy Zongker, Courtney McKinney, Carla McKinney & Faith Zongker

-Fashion Review Pride of Kansas Building @1:00 Public Show during the Monday award luncheon
+Fashion Review Pride of Kansas Building @ 3:00 Saturday The public Show will be on Sunday at the Blue Ribbon BBQ

-Contestants must pre-enter on special entry forms available at the Extension Office.
-Both boys and girls can participate in each division if they are enrolled in the project and level.

-- Clothing and Textiles Presentation Evaluation Scorecard, and script entry sheet are required and due July 1.
-Pre-entry forms for clothing construction and buymanship (cost per wear, fashion review script card, and fashion review entry/scorecard, clothing construction exhibit scoresheet).
-A picture of each outfit MUST be included with paperwork that is due to the Extension office July 1. - 4-H/FFA youth will be expected to check-in, dressed in the outfit at least one-half hour before scheduled judging time. - 4-H/FFA members must be present for judging and public review in order to receive premium money.
+- Contestants must pre-enter on special entry forms available at the Extension Office. - Both boys and girls can participate in each division if they are enrolled in the project - and level. - Clothing and Textiles Presentation Evaluation Scorecard, and script entry sheet are required and due July 1.
+Pre-entry forms for clothing construction and buymanship (cost per wear, fashion review script card, fashion review entry/scorecard, clothing construction exhibit scoresheet).
+A picture of each outfit MUST be included with paperwork that is due to the Extension office July 1. - 4-H youth will be expected to check-in, dressed in the outfit at least one-half hour before the scheduled judging time. - 4-H members must be present for judging and public review in order to receive premium money.